This article is available in Spanish.

 A widespread cultural awakening among Filipinos is needed for them to be interested in it, and it would be a great deal of an education reform for this to happen.
 Moreover, this could only be possible if the 1987 Philippine Constitution would be amended to re-include Spanish as one of the official languages.

 In this day and age, it’s very important to know and embrace our cultural identity and heritage.
-Looking back and delving deeper into our rich history and inherited culture makes us feel secure of our own place in the world.
+Delving deeper into our rich history and culture makes us feel secure of our own place in the world.

 Learning Spanish and the Hispanic culture does not make us less Filipino.
 In fact, it does the opposite.
 It enables us to feel connected to our ancestors who fought for our freedom.
 It makes us appreciate what we are and what we have become.
 It gives us a sense of interconnectedness of all things.
 Lastly, knowing our history makes us prepared for the worse things we might still face in the future.